Ramírez, Miller lead Guardians over Reds; Kwan goes hitless

 A day after hitting a grand slam with six RBIs, Ramírez again broke loose.
 Miller produced his first multihomer game, Oscar Mercado also homered and Myles Straw matched a career high with four hits.

+“I think it’s just being comfortable and understanding what the pitchers are trying to me,” Miller said.
+“It’s that next guy up approach.
+This is a good environment.
+It’s fun to see.”

-The Guardians have scored 44 runs during their winning streak after producing just one in losing the season’s first two games.
+The Guardians have scored 44 runs during their winning streak after producing just one in a combined 19 innings while losing the season’s first two games.

+Ramirez went the other way with a two-run line drive to right-center field.

+“You get rewarded here when you go the other way,” Francona said.
+“I like to see guys get rewarded.”

 The left-handed Kwan took four straight balls with the bases loaded to give Cleveland a 1-0 lead in the second.
 That was the third of three straight walks by the left-handed Lodolo, who also hit two batters in the inning.